About the competition

 - Dan Calandro – Retired, former NCAA Associate Director of Division III Governance and former Knox College Director of Athletics

-- Rachel Baker – University of Kentucky Executive Associate AD/Compliance
+- Rachel Baker – University of Kentucky Executive Associate AD/Senior Woman Administrator

-- Seth Balke, J.D. – Texas Christian University Assistant Director of Compliance
+- Seth Balke, J.D. – University of Nebraska, Lincoln, Associate AD of Compliance

 - Connor Glass, J.D. – College athletics attorney, Associate at Church Church Hittle + Antrim